enginebai/Algorithms/topics/tree.md

     node1.data = temp
 }
 ```

+> For the full implementation that covered every test cases (and without `parent` pointer), we can see problem [450.
+Delete Node in a BST](https://leetcode.com/problems/delete-node-in-a-bst/).

 ### Tips for [Problem Solving](../topics/problems-solutions.md#tree)
 * [Recursion](../topics/recursion.md) is one of the most powerful and frequently used techniques to solve tree problems. (also natural features of a tree) There are two approaches for solving tree problem recursively: